ntn0de/ntn0de.github.io/blogs/mac-patro-app.md

 ## Legacy Mac Patro (Electron)

 The original version of Mac Patro was built with Electron.
 It is no longer in active development but remains available for download if needed.
+## If only you want to try the legacy version, here's the app:
 *   [Download for Mac (Intel)](https://github.com/ntn0de/ntn0de.github.io/raw/refs/heads/main/blogs/files/Mac%20Patro-darwin-x64.zip)
 *   [Download for Mac (Apple Silicon)](https://github.com/ntn0de/ntn0de.github.io/raw/refs/heads/main/blogs/files/Mac%20Patro-darwin-arm64.zip)